 Get started with Wixie by having students create projects from the Template library.
-With project templates such as All About me, wanted posters, or trading cards, you’ll only need to give them a bit of direction, and they’ll learn to use Wixie in a way that sets the stage for autonomous work.
+With an entire folder of All About Me project templates, including wanted posters, IDs and trading cards, you’ll only need to give students a bit of direction, and they’ll learn to use Wixie in a way that sets the stage for independent work.

 So which template should you have them use for a first project?
 Here are some ideas.

 All About Me folder

 The All About Me templates are great ways to get to know your students at the beginning of the school year, or if you are starting a new semester with new students.
 Simply ask students to open the All About Me folder and choose a template.

 Most classes have a few students who have experience with technology and paint programs.
 Since it may not take these students as long to complete the project, ask these experts to help other students who are ready for these skills.

 Intermediate students can open a Bio Poem template and focus on adding and editing text.
 Once they finish writing, they can use the Image button to add additional art or the record tool to share more information about themselves.

 Since they are inexpensive and portable, many students have experienced using a small wooden tool to scratch and create art, at home or in the back seat of a car on a road trip.

 The Art folder includes a Scratch Art folder which contains files that have a range of colorful backgrounds behind the "scratch" layer.
 Students use the Eraser tool to scratch and create their designs.

 While students can use the scratch art files to simply create artwork, they can also use them to design a greeting card.
 They can add additional pages to type a message or create a voice message using the recording tool.
 Since Wixie projects exist online, you simply need to copy and paste the URL from the address bar to share the eCard with family and friends.

 Wanted posters, trading cards, and more